Jessica Minahan, MEd, BCBA

 (Group of 7+ email Theramoves for your coupon code)

-OTs, OTAs, SLPs, special educators, educators, social workers, principals, and mental health professionals, psychologists
+Target Audience: OTs, OTAs, SLPs, special educators, educators, social workers, principals, mental health professionals, psychologists, and parents

 Through the use of case studies, humorous stories, and examples of everyday challenging situations, participants will learn easy-to-implement preventive tools, strategies, and interventions for reducing anxiety, reducing negative thinking toward writing, increasing self-regulation, accurate thinking, and self-monitoring in students.